“If you wish to make an apple pie from scratch, you must first invent the universe.” - Carl Sagan

 Make every routine in your repertoire earn its spot.
 Previously I wrote about a system to score routines according to your personal magic criteria.
 I’m willing to bet your criteria has changed since your early days in magic, so your repertoire is long overdue for some objective analysis.

 Fix Problems: I know I have tricks I do regularly, even though there are things I don’t like about them.
-One phase of my sandwich routine uses a half-pass color change.
+One phase of my sandwich routine uses a half-pass colour change.
 I’ve never really liked it, as I’m always having to bend my hands awkwardly to present the best angle.
 If you can identify those trouble spots, you can improve them.

 Diversify: Card tricks are abundant, and generally easy to learn because they recycle core skills and techniques.
 As a result, we all know too many card tricks.
 I’ve got a number of non-card close-up routines “not quite ready for prime time” because they require extra effort.
 It’s a good time to put in that effort.